bluenviron/gortsplib/README.md

   * Pause reading or publishing without disconnecting from the server
 * Server
   * Handle requests from clients
+  * Accept streams from clients with UDP or TCP
-  * Read and write streams with TCP
+  * Send streams to clients with UDP or TCP
   * Encrypt streams with TLS (RTSPS)

 ## Table of contents